What are the Benefits of Group Work?

 You can talk to Genie Tutors.

-Genie Tutors has five Tuition Centres in the Birmingham area.
-The centres are located in Harborne, Edgbaston, Kings Heath, Nechells and Sutton Coldfield.
+Genie Tutors has six Tuition Centres in the Birmingham area.
+The centres are located in Harborne, Edgbaston, Hansdsworth Wood, Kings Heath, Spring Hill and Sutton Coldfield.
 Each centre offers after school tuition in Maths and English up to year 12.
 All Genie Tutors centres are OFSTED registered and inspected which means parents can be assured that their children are receiving the highest standards of care.

 All Genie Tutors Birmingham centres are staffed by qualified teachers.
 They are experts in their field and selected on their ability to motivate and inspire confidence in their students – key factors in helping children develop a thirst for learning and developing to their potential.